-In the past I have talked about our Learning Binders.
+In the past, I have talked about our Learning Binders.
 But I do have to say in the last month or so we have really picked it up with these binders.
-Z is really responsive to Glenn Doman style learning.
+Z is really responsive to a Glenn Doman Inspired style of learning.
 I also realized if I’m going to get him to take that next step to reading books on his own, I have to create more homemade books for him to read.
 So that’s what I’ve been doing.
 If you’d like to see what they look like, watch the video above.
 I show you what I have in the binders and what my homemade books look like.

 So to break this down a bit more we have:

 3) I’m currently creating 100s of word flashcards.
 I’m going to create a binder that breaks down words based on different topics, and another binder with the current words we are working on.
 We will flip through this binder to introduce new vocabulary.
-I was hoping to start today, but I did not want to start till we have at least 200 flash cards ready to go.
+I was hoping to start today, but I did not want to start till we have at least 200 flashcards ready to go.
 My printer died at 76 last night.
 I will make a video showing this in more detail when it’s ready.
-However I think this method, binder style, will help keep all the flashcards organized and simple post its on each divider will allow me to know when to retire words.
+However, I think this method, binder style, will help keep all the flashcards organized, and simple post its on each divider will allow me to know when to retire words.

 So the learning binders will be less strict.
 I’m not interested in running a traditional Glenn Doman Encyclopedic Knowledge program.
 But when it comes to reading, since Z is responding well, I want to encourage it.

 One thing I think is worth mentioning is this.
-If your child is not labeling items during the day, and by this I mean is not pointing out and labeling dogs, squirrels, bulldozers, naming items like forks, or describing actions etc. You might want to included pictures with your words.
+If your child is not labeling items during the day, and by this I mean is not pointing out and labeling dogs, squirrels, bulldozers, naming items like forks, or describing actions, etc. You might want to include pictures with your words.
 While Glenn Doman does not worry about comprehension, other programs like the NACD do.
-Z is able to label 1000s of items, but with my oldest this was not the case.
+Z is able to label 1000s of items, but with my oldest, this was not the case.
 At the end of the day, he can read and decode at a high level but sometimes still struggles with comprehension.
 I also believe not introducing Doman Style books to him affected things as well with my oldest.

 If you’re trying to figure out how you can afford to print out all these flashcards and books check out my friend Liz’s(otherwise know as DomanMom) post.
 She was able to help me pick an awesome printer.
 While the ink cartridges from Amazon have caused me nothing but trouble, I have been able to purchase some from the local ink shop for a lot cheaper than my old HP, and they allow me to print out so many more pages for that cheaper price.

-This is a topic that everyone seems to have a different option.
+Early Learning is a topic that everyone seems to have a different option.